 I made little loops with my yarn by meeting the two ends together.

 Now, I started gluing the yarn loops onto the foam cone I let the loops hang a little past the bottom of the tree form on the first row.

 I use the back end of a paintbrush to hold the yarn in place as the hot glue sets…it saves me from burning my fingers (but I ALWAYS end up burning myself at some point!!)

 After the first row was done, I started the second row of yarn loops (and every row of yarn after that) by putting the glue drop right above the top of the last row.

-***i found that raising the top of the foam cone onto something was so much easier that keeping it flat on the table***
+***I found that raising the top of the foam cone onto something was so much easier than keeping it flat on the table***

 Every row of yarn loops hangs over the previous row of yarn (it hides the top of the yarn and the glue)